Chocolate Chip No-Bake Granola Bars

 - dairy-free chocolate chips – I like Enjoy Life, chopped dark chocolate also works here

-To make these bars, you’ll want to add the raisins to the food processor first and process them for a bit to let them break down.
-If your raisins are on the dry side, I’d recommend soaking them in hot water for 15 minutes and then draining before using them in this recipe.
+Quick Tip: If your raisins are overly dry, I’d recommend soaking them in hot water for 15 minutes and then draining before using them in this recipe.